Shining light on short-range atomic ordering in semiconductors alloys

-To quantify how subtle compositional variations would alter the bandgap ($\Delta E_{g,\,x}^{\text{Theo.}}$), first-principles \ac{dft} sensitivity simulations were conducted on 128-atom \ac{sqs} supercells (zero strain, $\alpha=0$), spanning \ce{Sn} compositions from $9.00$ to $11.00\;\text{at.}\%$ (Supplementary Note 1).
-The calculations predict a maximum sensitivity of $\approx\SI{35}{\meV}/\text{at.}\%$ \ce{Sn}, in agreement with experimental reports of $\approx(30\text{ to }40)\;\SI{}{\meV}/\text{at.}\%$ \ce{Sn} for \GeSn{}{} alloys~\cite{gallagher2014}.
-Even assuming maximum compositional uncertainty ($\pm1.0\;\text{at.}\%$, combining \ac{hrxrd} and \ac{edx} errors), composition-driven bandgap shifts would not exceed $\SI{35}{\meV}$ or exhibit systematic monotonic increase with annealing temperature (\fref{fig:Fig3}{b}).
-The absence of detectable \ce{Sn} clustering or segregation, all of which would be required for a significant change in average shell composition, refutes this mechanism as the cause of the measured optical behavior.
+To quantify how subtle compositional variations would alter the bandgap, first-principles \ac{dft} sensitivity simulations were conducted (zero strain, $\alpha=0$), spanning \ce{Sn} compositions from $9-11\;\text{at.}\%$ (Supplementary Information section 1).
+The calculations predict a maximum sensitivity of $\approx\SI{35}{\meV}/\text{at.}\%$ \ce{Sn}, in agreement with experimental reports of $\approx30-\SI{40}{\meV}\;\text{at.}\%$ \ce{Sn} for \GeSn{}{} alloys~\cite{gallagher2014}.
+Assuming maximum compositional uncertainty ($\pm1.0\;\text{at.}\%$, combining \ac{hrxrd} and \ac{edx} errors), composition-driven bandgap shifts should not exceed $\SI{35}{\meV}$, nor exhibit a systematic monotonic increase with annealing temperature (\fref{fig:Fig3}{b}).
+The absence of detectable \ce{Sn} redistribution, which is likely required for a notable change in average shell composition, also indicates this mechanism is not the cause of the measured \ac{pl} blueshift.

-\textit{Strain state:} Lattice mismatch between the \ce{Ge} core and \GeSn{0.905}{0.095} shell ($\approx\SI{1.3}{\percent}$ mismatch) could induce residual strain, thereby altering the bandgap energy~\cite{Attiaoui2014}.
-However, elasticity theory~\cite{wang2019a} predicts that coherent core/shell nanowires with free sidewalls achieve $>\SI{95}{\percent}$ strain relaxation when the shell thickness-to-core radius ratio exceeds $3$.
-For the geometry herein (core diameter $\approx\SI{50}{\nm}$, shell thickness $\approx\SI{140}{\nm}$; ratio $\approx4.6$), the \GeSn{}{} shell is predicted to be nearly fully relaxed.
-Moreover, \ac{hrxrd} $\omega$--$2\theta$ scans of the symmetric $(333)$ Bragg reflection (\fref{fig:Fig2}{e}) confirm this: the \GeSn{}{} shell peak position remains invariant ($<\SI{0.01}{\degree}\,2\theta$ across $\SIrange{25}{450}{\degreeCelsius}$, indicating negligible out-of-plane lattice parameter change.
-If residual compressive strain were relaxing, the bandgap would decrease (redshift), as strain relief raises \GeSn{}{} band edges~\cite{Wirths2015a}.
-The monotonic blueshift (\fref{fig:Fig3}{b}) is therefore inconsistent with strain-driven modulation.
+\textit{Strain state:} Lattice mismatch between the \ce{Ge} core and \GeSn{0.905}{0.095} shell may induce residual strain, thereby altering the bandgap~\cite{Wirths2015a,Attiaoui2014}.
+However, elasticity theory~\cite{wang2019a} predicts that coherent core/shell nanowires achieve $>\SI{95}{\percent}$ strain relaxation in the shell when the shell thickness-to-core radius ratio exceeds $3$.
+For the geometry studied herein (ratio $\approx5.6$), the \GeSn{}{} shell is predicted to be nearly fully strain relaxed.
+Moreover, \ac{hrxrd} $\omega-2\theta$ scans of the symmetric $(333)$ Bragg reflection (\fref{fig:Fig2}{e}) confirm this: the \GeSn{}{} shell peak position remains invariant, indicating negligible lattice parameter change during annealing.
+If residual compressive strain in \GeSn{}{} were relaxing, the bandgap should decrease~\cite{Wirths2015a}.
+The monotonic blueshift (\fref{fig:Fig3}{b}) is, therefore, inconsistent with strain-driven bandgap modulation.